AmandaDiscord/Docs/README.md

 ## Please note

-Amanda was not originally designed as an open-source project, and was not designed with selfhosting as a goal.
+Amanda was not originally designed as an open-source project.
 This code is published for transparency, rather than to encourage people to run it themselves.
-We'd really rather you use the official Amanda for day-to-day activity.
+You should use the official Amanda (https://amanda.moe/to/add) for day-to-day use as it is against the license to self host unmodified versions of Amanda.
 Nevertheless, the process to get a copy of Amanda up and running on your own machines is documented here, for those who want it.

 Please read the entire file before actually doing anything.
-You may find that a later step, and as such the entire guide, is impossible for you to complete, so reading it first will save you time by not attempting the previous steps first.
+You may find that a later step, and as such the entire guide, is impossible for you to complete; Therefore, reading it first will save you time by not attempting the previous steps first.

 ## Register